-As at December 31, 2017, Group revenues amounted to 1.3 billion euros.
-A large majority of Group's revenues comes from domestic contractual logistics services, i.e. mostly land logistics, and detail picking logistics services, in France and internationally.
-Revenues from contracts are recognized as described in note 4.16 to the consolidated financial statements.
+As at December 31, 2018, Group revenues amounted to \in 1.4 billion.
+A large majority of Group's revenues comes from domestic contractual logistics services, i.e. mostly land logistics, and wholesale preparation logistics services, in France and internationally.
+Revenues from contracts are recognized as described in Note 4.16 to the consolidated financial statements.
 Revenues are recognized depending on contract terms (i.e. once the service is completed).
-We deemed revenue recognition to be a key audit matter given the materiality of this indicator in Group's financial statements, the diversity and the number of existing contracts, and because revenues represent a key performance indicator in the Group's financial communication.
+We deemed revenue recognition to be a key audit matter given the materiality of this indicator in the Group's financial statements, the diversity and number of existing contracts between the Group and its customers and because revenues represent a key performance indicator in the Group's financial reporting.